 Travel Sustainably is a Teja on the Horizon article series reviewing my efforts to travel more responsibly.
-This first edition reviews new things I tried when I travelled to NEPAL – whether by pre-planning, or from the opportunities I found while there.
+This first edition reviews new things I tried in my attempt to be sustainable while travelling in NEPAL – whether by pre-planning, or from the opportunities I found while there.
 It covers what I did well, what I would keep doing/using, what I would do differently next time, and what I failed to do.

 When I was preparing to go to Nepal and India, I was cognisant that this was a milestone trip for me.
 This would be the first time I travelled alone, for a whole month.
 I would travel completely differently than I have ever travelled before.

 So I thought, why not make it even more different?
 This was the perfect trip to see just how sustainable I could realistically be in Nepal.
 What would be a better time to try out more sustainable habits, that could easily become my new travel normal?